openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    reference equality test
    value equality test

-This semantics applies depending of the kind of objects being compared:
+The application of this semantics depends on what kinds of objects are being
+compared:

-- all entities of the class, function and array types are compared by using the reference equality operators (see :ref:`Reference Equality Operators`),
+- All entities of the class, function and array types are compared by using the reference equality operators (see :ref:`Reference Equality Operators`),
-- all entities of primitive types and their boxed versions are compared by using the value equality operators (see :ref:`Value Equality Operators`) and applying conversions if required.
+- All entities of primitive types and their boxed versions are compared by using the value equality operators (see :ref:`Value Equality Operators`), and applying conversions if required.

 .. index::